* One-day delay due to thruster problem

 blasted off from Cape Canaveral Air Force Station in Florida on

-SpaceX is the first private company to fly to the station, a
+SpaceX is the first private company to make supply runs to

-Dragon was to have arrived at the station on Saturday but a
+The cargo ship was due to arrive at the station on Saturday,

 reaching orbit.
 Engineers sent commands for Dragon to flip